Brain Fog? Here’s What NOT to Eat

 Research shows that too many refined carbohydrates may increase your risk of Alzheimer’s disease, especially in certain people who are genetically predisposed to it.

 Switch to whole-grain breads, brown rice, and whole wheat pasta instead

 Want a protein source that’s better for your brain?
-Fish, lean poultry, and beans are healthier options.
+Fish, lean poultry, nuts and beans are healthier options.

 However, if you can’t give up the ‘real thing’ just reduce your portions or make them an occasional treat.